open-formulieren/open-forms/docs/configuration/registration/objects.rst

    * **Catalogi API**: Select the Zaaktypecatalogus (ZTC) service created above
    * **Organisatie RSIN**: Fill the RSIN to use as "bronorganisatie" in Document uploads.
      *For example:* ``123456789``.
 You an override this on a per-form basis.
-   * **Upload submission CSV**: Indicate whether or not the submission CSV should be uploaded to the Documenten API by default.
-You an override this on a per-form basis.

 #.
 Click **Opslaan**